mknzz/burglary-docs/tier_config.md

 ## Setting the required level to start a job

-If you are using Config.Reputation you can set the required level for a certain tier in each one of the house configs
+If you are using Config.Reputation you can set the required level for a certain tier in each one of the house configs.

 ```
 -- We will be editing the tier1.lua config as an example, the layout exactly the same as tier2 & tier3